GTK

-GTK (formerly GTK+) is a free and open-source cross-platform widget toolkit for creating graphical user interfaces (GUIs).
-It is licensed under the terms of the GNU Lesser General Public License, allowing both free and proprietary software to use it.
-It is one of the most popular toolkits for the Wayland and X11 windowing systems.
+GTK (formerly GIMP ToolKit and GTK+) is a free open-source widget toolkit for creating graphical user interfaces (GUIs) targeted at Linux and specifically GNOME (though with some use in other desktop environments).
+It is licensed under the terms of the GNU LGPL, allowing both free and proprietary software to use it.

 The GTK team releases new versions on a regular basis.
-GTK 4 and GTK 3 are maintained, while GTK 2 is end-of-life.
-GTK1 is independently maintained by the CinePaint project.
+GTK 4 and GTK 3 are actively maintained, while GTK 2 is no longer supported.
+GTK 1 is independently maintained by the CinePaint project.

 Software architecture

 The GTK library contains a set of graphical control elements (widgets); version 3.22.16 contains 186 active and 36 deprecated widgets.
-GTK is an object-oriented widget toolkit written in the programming language C; it uses GObject, that is the GLib object system, for the object orientation.
-While GTK is mainly for windowing systems based on X11 and Wayland, it works on other platforms, including Microsoft Windows (interfaced with the Windows API), and macOS (interfaced with Quartz).
-There is also an HTML5 back-end named Broadway.
+GTK is an object-oriented widget toolkit written in the programming language C; it uses GObject (that is, the GLib object system) for object orientation.
+While GTK is mainly used with windowing systems based on Wayland (and prior to that on Wayland's predecessor X11), it works on other platforms, including Microsoft Windows (interfaced with the Windows API), and macOS (interfaced with Quartz).
+There is also an HTML5 back-end named Broadway, although this was deprecated in 2025 with the X11 backend to indicate both would be removed in GTK version 5.
+GTK uses Vulkan or GL to draw most graphical elements.

 GTK can be configured to change the look of the widgets drawn; this is done using different display engines.
 Several display engines exist which try to emulate the look of the native widgets on the platform in use.

-Starting with version 2.8, released in 2005, GTK began the transition to using Cairo to render most of its graphical control elements widgets.
-Since GTK version 3.0, all rendering is done using Cairo.

-On 26 January 2018 at DevConf.cz, Matthias Clasen gave an overview of the current state of GTK 4 development, including a high-level explanation of how rendering and input worked in GTK 3, what changes are being made in GTK 4 (>3.90), and why.
-On 6 February 2019 it was announced that GTK 4 will drop the “+” from the project's name.

 GTK Drawing Kit (GDK)

 GDK acts as a wrapper around the low-level functions provided by the underlying windowing and graphics systems.

-GDK is found in the /gdk directory.

 GTK Scene Graph Kit (GSK)

 GSK is the rendering and scene graph API for GTK.
 GSK lies between the graphical control elements (widgets) and the rendering.
 GSK was finally merged into GTK version 3.90 released March 2017.

-GSK is found in the /gsk directory.

-GtkInspector

-GtkInspector was introduced with version 3.14.

-GtkInspector can only be invoked after installing the development package libgtk-3-dev/gtk+-devel.